QQI Level 5 Award in Horticulture 5M2586 Duration: 1 year

 What we would like from you!

 Applicants with a passion for working with nature, a willingness to work hard, an interest in plants and gardening and a basic knowledge of maths.
-You will be responsible for securing an appropriate off site work placement before the beginning of the course.
 You will be expected to provide your own work-wear and safety boots.
 A list will be provided at course commencement.

 Particular Resources Required